fac-12/TeamQ-autocomplete/README.md

 ## If we had more time

 - Give the choice between seeing raw numbers and percentages, which better reflect relative popularity.
+- Add polyfill for datalist as not compatible with internet explorer
 - Finesse the CSS & display of the plotly graph.